Are Charity Donations Taxable? Understanding Tax and Charity Donations

-Donations that are made through the Gift Aid scheme allow for the recipient charity to claim 25p worth of tax relief on every pound donated.
-Higher rate and additional rate taxpayers are eligible to claim relief on the difference between the basic rate and their highest rate of tax.
+Donations made through the Gift Aid scheme allow the recipient charity to claim 25p worth of tax relief on every pound donated.
+At the same time, higher rate and additional rate taxpayers can claim relief on the difference between the basic rate and their highest rate of tax.
+This means that, in the context of tax and charity donations, Gift Aid provides advantages for both the donor and the charity.

 Latest Blogs